Actigraphy: Advantages

 One advantage of actigraphy methods over polysomnography methods is about duration.
-Recording is longer than laboratory settings, duration of collection of data may be adapted to each patient and highlight informations that cannot be found through one-night measurement such as sleep habits.
+Recording is longer than laboratory settings, duration of collection of data may be adapted to each patient and highlight information that cannot be found through one-night measurements such as sleep habits.
 Actigraphy also captures daytime activity, which is not captured by polysomnography.
 Actigraphy turns out to be especially adapted to pediatric and elderly patients.

 Disadvantages

 The actigraph is recorded at home, and therefore a high compliance is needed: patients need to complete a sleep diary and always wear the watch.
 Sometimes, the actigraph doesn't properly record sleep; for example, a nap during a car ride isn't always logged as sleep.
 In contrast, showers close to the sleep period can be erroneously recorded as sleep.
 These false positives are relatively common: while actigraphy is good at detecting sleep patterns (sensitivity: 0.965), it has its difficulties in detecting wake periods (specificity: 0.329).
 As an electronic device, there can be unobserved technical malfunctions that detrimentally affect actigraphic measurement.